echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 ### Reminders on Network Security

-Network Security is a set of security capabilities which is articulated as part of a defense strategy, e.g. Defense In Depth {{NIST-DID}}, Zero Trust, SASE/SSE, etc. and can trigger and enable other security capabilities such as sandboxing, Data Loss Prevention, Cloud Access Service Broker (CASB), etc. One essential element is a Web Proxy, combining both a TLS proxy and an application level (HTTP) proxy.
+Network Security is a set of security capabilities which is articulated as part of a defense strategy, e.g. Defense In Depth {{NIST-DID}}, Zero Trust, SASE/SSE, etc. and can trigger and enable other security capabilities such as sandboxing, Data Loss Prevention, Cloud Access Service Broker (CASB), etc. One constituency is a Web Proxy, combining both a TLS proxy and an application level (HTTP) proxy.

 In the same way that {{I-D.draft-ietf-opsec-ns-impact}} showed the impact of TLS1.3 on operational security, a loss of visibility of the SNI as indicator of compromise (see {{I-D.draft-ietf-opsec-indicators-of-compromise}}) will have mostly two types of implications

 ### Implications from loss of Meta Data

-The loss of visibility of the SNI, at TLS level, will prevent transparent proxies to apply corporate policies to manage risk and compliancy.
+The loss of visibility of the SNI, at TLS level, will prevent transparent proxies from applying corporate policies to manage risk and compliancy.
 Typical examples:

-* categories of compromised sites cannot be applied anymore, leading employees to potential cybersecurity risk for them and for their organization and alternatives to block theses sites need to be found
+* categories of compromised sites cannot be applied anymore, leading employees to potential cybersecurity risk for them and for their organization and alternative approaches to block access to theses sites need to be found
-* corporate lists of excluded sites for compliancy reasons need alternatives to be blocked.
+* corporate lists of excluded sites for compliancy reasons need alternatives ways to be blocked.

 ### Implications from loss of Selective Decrypt